 The final resting place of the Tallmadge family

 Morris Pratt, another New York native, emigrated to Wisconsin in the 1850s.
-He built a successful farm in the Whitewater area, where he and a number of neighboring families who frequented the seances in Lake Mills would host renowned mediums from around the country to commune with their dead loved ones in their homes.
+He built a successful farm in the Whitewater area, where he and a number of neighboring families who frequented the seances in Lake Mills (home of the legendary Rock Lake pyramids) would host renowned mediums from around the country to commune with their dead loved ones in their homes.

 Pratt was known to frequently argue with ministers who criticized Spiritualism.
 He was forcibly ejected from a church on more than one occasion.
 Frustrated, he wished for a way to teach what he believed were the scientific truths of the spirit life.
 During a seance in the early 1880s, Pratt vowed that if he ever became wealthy, he would dedicate much of his money to Spiritualism.